 5. Pour mash into the fermentation jar, add the starter yeast, and let ferment for a week or two until bubbling stops.
 Siphon the liquid into the still and distil as usual, then enjoy a sip of your strawberry moonshine.

 All the subtleties of taste begin in the moonshine mash, and there is no limit to what you can use to ferment a specialty brew.
 Add raisins, lemon zest, or mixtures of fruit for a fine summer moonshine, or experiment with sweet potatoes in the fall.
-For more ideas, learn about making flavored moonshines right here.
+For more ideas, learn all about making flavored moonshines.

 Enjoy crafting your own unique recipes on how to make moonshine mash to share with friends and family.

-Before discovering the meaning of life, Rory Constantine spent his days tinkering with airplane engines in a Raytheon hangar.
+Rory used to spend his days tinkering with airplane engines in a Raytheon hangar.
 But on a junket overseas, a fellow grease monkey talked him into visiting a British distillery that offered tastings.
-Now Rory chases the scent, potency, and promise of spirits up mountains, through jungles, and over wide deserts in search of the next transformative mouthful.
+Now he chases the scent, potency, and promise of spirits up mountains, through jungles, and over wide deserts in search of the next transformative mouthful.